-The compliance requirements in the Division of Social Services "Crosscutting Requirements" in Section D (DSS-0) are applicable to this grant.
+The compliance requirements in Supplement "DSS-0 Crosscutting Requirements" are applicable to this grant.

 A. ACTIVITIES ALLOWED OR UNALLOWED

 Program funds may be used for services only to individuals who are eligible under the provisions of the NC SSBG Annual Services Plan.
 The eligibility of clients receiving services from county allocations of SSBG funds must be determined by the county department of social services in accordance with requirements set forth in the Division of Aging and Adult Services' Requirements for the Provision of Services by County Departments of Social Services, which can be found on the Division of Aging and Adult Services manual website.
 Eligibility for certain services is without regard to the applicant's income as specified in 10A NCAC 71R and the NC SSBG Annual Services Plan.